Pixel 5 vs. iPhone 11: Comparing Google and Apple's $699 phones

-Google introduced the Pixel 5 at a virtual event earlier this week.
+Google introduced the Pixel 5 at a virtual event last month.
 It brings new features to the company's phone brand, including 5G connectivity, an ultrawide-angle camera, Android 11 and a much larger battery.
 The phone costs $699 (£599, AU$999) and will be available in the US from retailers on Oct.
 29.

 While the phone has notable updates compared to its predecessor, the Pixel 4, Google anticipates lower-than-usual sales due to the coronavirus pandemic and is planning to produce only 800,000 units this year.
 It also faces stiff competition from one of the most popular phone-makers, Apple, and its iPhone 11.
 Though it's been available since last September and its sequel, the iPhone 12, is expected to be unveiled mid-October, the iPhone 11 is still excellent.
 It costs $699 too (though £729 in the UK and AU$1,199 in Australia), and is equipped with a fast processor and excellent cameras.
 It does not, however, have 5G.